RIKEN-SysSoft/PiP/README.md

 ## Description

-PiP is a user-level library to have the best of the both worlds of multi-process and multi-thread parallel execution models.
+Process-in-Process (PiP) is a user-level library to have the best of the both worlds of multi-process and multi-thread parallel execution models.
 PiP allows a process to create sub-processes into the same virtual address space where the parent process runs.
-The parent process and sub-processes share the same address space, however, each process has its own variable set.
-So, each process runs independently from the other process.
-If some or all processes agree, then data own by a process can be accessed by the other processes.
-Those processes share the same address space, just like pthreads, and each process has its own variables like a process.
+So the parent process and sub-processes share the same address space, and every process is able to access the data owned by the other processes.
+Unlike multi-thread model, each process has its own variable set and each process runs independently from the other process.
 The parent process is called PiP process and a sub-process are called a PiP task.
+PiP is implemented as a user-level library running on Linux.
+There is no need to have dedicated OS kernel, patched OS kernel, nor the dedicated language system.

 ## License

 This project is licensed under the 2-clause simplified BSD License - see the [LICENSE](LICENSE) file for details.

 ## Installation